 - LG G8 ThinQ specs: This phone is handy

-In addition, Verizon will be the exclusive seller for the Motorola 5G Moto Mod.
-This add-on will snap onto the back of the Motorola Moto Z3 (also a Verizon exclusive) so it can connect to the carrier’s 5G network.
-Pre-orders for the Motorola 5G Moto Mod will begin on March 14.
-Normally, the price for the 5G Moto Mod will be $349.99, but for a limited time, Verizon will sell it for $50.
+In addition, Verizon is the exclusive seller for the Motorola 5G Moto Mod.
+This add-on snaps onto the back of the Motorola Moto Z3 and the Moto Z4 (both phones are Verizon exclusives) so it can connect to the carrier’s 5G network.
+Normally, the price for the 5G Moto Mod will be $349.99, but for a limited time, Verizon is selling it for $50.

-On March 14, if you pre-order the 5G Moto Mod, you can get a free Moto Z3 if you activate a new line of service on a Verizon device payment plan.
 You can also get the 5G Moto Mod for $50 if you update your current smartphone and get a Moto Z3 for $10 a month for 24 months on Verizon’s device payment plan.
-Also, if you get a 5G Moto Mod on March 14, you can get a free Verizon Dual USB-C travel charger while supplies last.

 However, a recent filing on the FCC website indicates this add-on includes a feature designed to limit radiation exposure from millimeter waves.
 It’s unclear if Motorola and Verizon believe radiation from 5G networks could be a concern, or if this feature was just put in for safety’s sake.